-- (a) The pipeline shall be thoroughly flushed with potable water to clear any debris. - (b) It shall be completely filled with water with a consistent level of residual chlorine greater than 50 between 20 and 30 ppm (mg/L). - (c) All hydrants and valves shall be operated to ensure all surfaces make contact with the solutionhighly chlorinated water.

-- (d) The pipeline shall be left to sit for 24 hours and the level of residual chlorine measured at three locations along the pipeline. - (e) The pipeline shall be deemed to have passed will be sufficiently chlorinated if the level of residual chlorine is 10 ppm or greater for new pipes, or 20 ppm or greater for newly lined pipelines at all sample points. - (f) Prior to completion of the pipeline end connections, the highly chlorinated water shall be flushed from the pipe and replaced with potable water. - (i) If the residual chlorine level is less than 2 ppm, The flushed water may be discharged to the nearest convenient stormwater or wastewater-system if the water is dechlorinated using sodium thiosulphate and the remaining residual chlorine concentration meets the permitted activity standard in the regional plan. - (ii) If the level is greater than 2 ppm, then the level of residual chlorine shall be reduced using sodium thiosulphate, or the water can be f the flushed water is to be discharged to the wastewater system, written approval is needed from Wellington Water, which may include the need to consider trade waste bylaws and the rate of discharge so as not to overload the sewer pipes or any downstream wastewater pumping stations. - (iii) An air gap must be maintained at the point of discharge. - (iii)-The pipeline shall then be thoroughly flushed with potable water and readied for bacteriological testing.
+- (a) The pipeline shall be thoroughly flushed with potable water to clear any debris. - (b) It shall be completely filled with water with a consistent level of chlorine between 20 and 30 ppm (mg/L). - (c) All hydrants and valves shall be operated to ensure all surfaces make contact with the highly chlorinated water. - (d) The pipeline shall be left to sit for 24 hours and the level of residual chlorine measured at three locations along the pipeline. - (e) The pipeline will be sufficiently chlorinated if the chlorine is 10 ppm or greater at all sample points. - (f) Prior to completion of the pipeline end connections, the highly chlorinated water shall be flushed from the pipe and replaced with potable water. - (i) The flushed water may be discharged to the nearest convenient stormwater system if the water is dechlorinated using sodium thiosulphate and the remaining residual chlorine concentration meets the permitted activity standard in the regional plan. - (ii) If the flushed water is to be discharged to the wastewater system, written approval is needed from Wellington Water, which may include the need to consider trade waste bylaws and the rate of discharge so as not to overload the sewer pipes or any downstream wastewater pumping stations. - (iii) An air gap must be maintained at the point of discharge.

-6.15.1.26.12.1.2 Bacteriological testing
+6.12.1.2 Bacteriological testing